Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Introduction

-We assume throughout that the separation between entities is non-negative, i.e. the entities never properly intersect.\footnote{The concluding section considers a relaxation of this assumption where entity centres never get closer than some constant fraction of $\rho$ apart.} This assumption is helpful since it means that if uncertainty regions are kept sufficiently small, uncertainty ply can be kept to at most two.
-Similarly, for $x$ larger than some dimension-dependent constant, it is always possible to maintain uncertainty degree at most $x$.
+The assumption that entities never properly intersect is helpful since it means that if uncertainty regions are kept sufficiently small, uncertainty ply can be kept to at most two.
+Similarly, for $x$ larger than some dimension-dependent sphere-packing constant, it is always possible to maintain uncertainty degree at most $x$, using sufficiently high query frequency.